Prostate Cancer

 Prostate cancer is a type of cancer that forms in the prostate gland — a small, walnut-shaped gland in men, located just below the bladder and in front of the rectum.
 The prostate produces a fluid that nourishes and protects sperm during ejaculation.

-Prostate cancer is one of the most common cancers in men, particularly in men over age 50.
+Prostate cancer is one of the most common cancers in men, particularly in men over age 50, and many patients often ask, “is prostate cancer curable?
 Most prostate cancers grow slowly and remain confined to the prostate, but some can grow aggressively and spread to other organs.

 Types of Prostate Cancer